SaileshBasnet/Sales-Analysis-for-Adidas/README.md

 > These screenshots represent only a small sample of the total data available.

 ![image](https://github.com/user-attachments/assets/38256b89-c8c7-4692-b137-6e696406ef63)

+Findings from the plot:
 - The units sold are well-distributed across regions, with the West leading at 686,985 units and Midwest with least at 391,337 units.

 ### Retailer Performance:

 ![image](https://github.com/user-attachments/assets/638f4c67-80dd-48ac-84b6-178daac10f53)

+Findings from the plot:
 - Retailer ‘Foot Locker’ gains highest total profit of around 10.9 million with a profit margin 38.9% which is located in Charleston.
 - West Gear and Sports Direct follow, with over 9.8 million (profit margin of 29.5%) in San Francisco and over 9 million (profit margin of 52.3%) in Birmingham which is also highest profit margin.
 - Retailer ‘Foot Locker’, located at Knoxville, generate low profit around 122 thousand with profit margin of 38.2%.